Why We're Still Early: Bitcoin's $1 Trillion Market Cap in a $900 Trillion World

 The total worldwide asset value is more than $900 trillion.
 This huge sum is divided into different types of assets like real estate, bonds and money; equities such as stocks in companies or other businesses; precious metals such as gold; valuable paintings or sculptures (art); and expensive cars & collectibles.

-Having a market cap of more than $1.25 trillion, Bitcoin is only one part of the financial world.
+Having a market cap of more than $1.25 trillion (Bitcoin Price Real-Time), Bitcoin is only one part of the financial world.
 Yet it's very significant and important.
 Bitcoin was created in 2009 and has been noticed for its rapid growth, surpassing the performance of regular assets in return over these past ten years.
 In the world of investment, it is acknowledged by professional investors that even a small inclusion of Bitcoin in a portfolio can enhance its performance that is adjusted for risk.
 This results in an increase of what we call the Sharpe ratio.

 Early Adoption and Growth Potential